NoriCode/CPP-BlackJack/readme.md

 # Blackjack
 ## Disclaimer
 I am not a nativ speaker and a person who rarely writes in english.
-Please Inform me if you find a typo or some grammar issues.
+Please inform me if you find a typo or some grammar issues.

 This is my final C/C++ exam after a 4 months course.